 Time Trial Events

-Riders start at one-minute intervals, or sometimes more, and cover the course alone and without taking pace from other competitors or vehicles.
-If one competitor is caught by another, the Scottish Cycling technical regulations require the overtaken rider to fall back behind the other to a distance where they are getting no shelter or help from the faster rider.
+Riders start at one-minute intervals, or sometimes more, and cover the course alone, without taking pace from other competitors or vehicles.
+If one competitor is caught by another, the Scottish Cycling technical regulations require the overtaken rider to fall back behind the other to a distance where they receive no shelter or help from the faster rider.
 At least 20 yards/metres is suggested.

 When time trial courses are designed, safety is a major consideration.
 However, a competitor's safety remains entirely his or her own responsibility.
 Events are held on open roads, and competitors must obey the relevant laws and the Highway Code before, during and after a race.

-To find a Scottish Cycling registered Time Trial event, visit our events calendar by clicking here >>>
+To find a list of Scottish Cycling registered Time Trial events, visit the events calendar here.

-For more information about time trials, you can contact Scottish Cycling at email@example.com
+For more information about time trials, please contact Scottish Cycling at email@example.com